International Student Admissions Process

 2. Send Transcripts

-Iowa Western requires original transcripts (list of classes with grades), examination results, and completion certificates to be sent directly to Iowa Western from your high school and/or university.
+Iowa Western requires official transcripts (list of classes with grades), examination results, and completion certificates to be sent directly to Iowa Western from your high school and/or university.
 Any transcript or documentation issued in a language other than English must be sent with an English translation.
 When a translation is necessary Iowa Western requests a literal translation, not an interpretation.

 - Mailed documents must arrive from the school in a sealed envelope.
 Schools may also fax documents to 712.388.6803 or email email@example.com.